-Since the early 80’s, Foulkes has turned to working on a series of tableaus beginning with O’Pablo (1983), and breakthrough work entitled POP (1986-1990), now in the collection of the Museum of Contemporary Art, Los Angeles.
-Utilizing fragments of real clothing, real upholstery all conjoined with the painted surface, the painting was a a summation of 30 years of artistic exploration, a summary, a masterpiece, and the new standard for Foulkes.
-POP, along with a new group of paintings selected by Paul Shimmel for his seminal Helter Skelter exhibition of 1992 propelled Foulkes to new levels of recognition.
-In his late fifties at the time, his energy, his commitment to continual advancement of painterly possibilities embracing an obsessive compulsive commitment, has lead Foulkes into what can easily be read as a Post-Pop Era.
-The most recent large scale projects are The Lost Frontier (1997-2004) and Deliverance (2004-2007).
-Foulkes, at age 79, continues to play with The Machine and paint in Southern Los Angeles.
+Since the early 80’s, Foulkes has turned to working on a series of tableaus beginning with O’Pablo (1983), and his breakthrough work entitled POP (1986-1990) now in the collection of the Museum of Contemporary Art, Los Angeles.
+Utilizing fragments of clothing, upholstery, taxidermy, and found objects were all conjoined with the painted surface aiming for a heightened sense of realism.
+The tableaus including The Lost Frontier 1998- 2005), and The Awakening (1994 - 2012), are a summation of 30 years of artistic exploration and became the new standard for Foulkes.
+With Paul Shimmel’s seminal Helter Skelter exhibition in 1992, and the recent Hammer Museum retrospective in 2013 curated by Ali Subotnick, Foulkes was propelled to new levels of recognition.
+His energy and his commitment to the continual advancement of painterly possibilities has lead him into what can easily be read as a Post-Pop Era.